mycaule/reading-resources/README.md

 - Follow Lex Fridman Annual state of the art talk
 - Read [Machine Learning Design Patterns](https://www.goodreads.com/book/show/55275019-machine-learning-design-patterns), pass the [GCP certification](https://cloud.google.com/certification/data-engineer)
 - Update my blog with interesting contents based on what is here and my gists
+- Write a small project in Go language using one of the libraries below

 #### 2020